stappersg/vBook/src/tuto/0/basic.md

 - As Jenny is 11 years old, Jane wants a blind copy of her daughter messages.
 - Messages sent to the family must be delivered in MailBox format.

-Now, create the rule filtering configuration, starting off with the `main.vsl` and `fallback.vsl` scripts in the `domain-available` directory.
+Create the rule filtering configuration, starting off with the root `incoming.vsl` script in the `domain-available` directory.
+In the [`Listen and serve`](##listen-and-serve) section, we defined `/etc/vsmtp/domain-available` as the rule folder.

 ```diff
 /etc/vsmtp/